Answer:

 The difference between 240Hz and 144Hz is less noticeable than the difference between 60Hz and 144Hz.
 So, we only recommend getting a 240Hz display if you’re a really competitive gamer and want every millisecond of advantage you can get.

-Keep in mind that in order to take full advantage of 240Hz or 360Hz, you also need to maintain appropriately high FPS.
+Keep in mind that in order to take full advantage of 240Hz or 360Hz, you also need to maintain an appropriately high FPS.

 1080p vs 1440p